 PO 23003 AMERICAN NATIONAL GOVERNMENT - A study of U.S. Constitution and its developing expressed and implied institutions.
-Prerequisite: A grade of "C" or above in EN 10003 Fundamentals of Composition, an ACT score of 19 or above in writing, a Compass score of 75 or above in writing, or and ASSET score of above in writing.
+Prerequisite: A grade of "C" or above in EN 10003 Fundamentals of Composition, an ACT score of 19 or above in writing, a Compass score of 75 or above in writing, or an ASSET score of 45 or above in writing.